 Koh Chang is the third largest island in Thailand and also widely considered as one of the best for tourists.
 Bohemian and laid back, it features lush forests, friendly local people, delectable dishes, and some of the most beautiful beaches with stunning sunset in the Gulf of Thailand has to offer.
 Once you arrive, you will understand why it is such a tourist magnet.
 A big plus is that the island has not been over-commercialized though it is very popular.

 Named after the ‘Samet’ trees that thrive on the island, Koh Samet offers all the key elements that make for a fun-filled holiday getaway – crescent bays with powdery white sand, turquoise blue sea, tons of water sport activities, and a pulsating nightlife.
 The Thai government restricted overnight stays on Koh Samet up until 1981.
 Since then, the island’s nightlife has flourished and cliff-top resorts sprung up like mushrooms.
-A mere 45-minute ferry ride from the mainland, it has significantly less rainfall than most other Thai islands, making it the ideal destination to visit all year round.
+A mere 15-minute speedboat ride from the mainland, it has significantly less rainfall than most other Thai islands, making it the ideal destination to visit all year round.

 If you want a laid-back setting along long stretches of white sand beaches, then Koh Mak is the perfect place to visit.
 Because it is relatively underdeveloped, there will be no fancy bar or any kind of buildings.
 It is like Thailand from 20 years ago!
 With its quiet coasts, this tropical island is therefore perfect for families and couples looking for a romantic and secluded vacation.
 The island is a well-kept secret for most tourists so it’s great if you don’t want to follow the big crowds.